About Oslo

 Budget-Friendly:

-1. Mathallen Oslo: A vibrant food hall offering a wide range of Norwegian and international dishes at affordable prices.
+1. Mathallen Oslo: This bustling food hall in the Vulkan area offers a variety of vendors selling fresh produce, local delicacies, and international cuisine at affordable prices.

 Mid-Range: